Flexible global forecast combinations: Introduction

-In light of the preceding discussion, this paper proposes a new framework for globally combining expert forecasts.
+In light of the preceding discussion, this paper proposes a new framework for globally combining forecasts.
 Our framework minimises a global loss function comprised of individual forecasting tasks.
-The framework is adaptable to the degree of relatedness among the different tasks.
+The framework is flexible to the level of relatedness among the different tasks.
 Specifically, using a task-coupling penalty, we interpolate between fully local combination, where all tasks are heterogeneous, and fully global combination, where all tasks are homogeneous.
 The best interpolation is determined in a data-driven fashion.
 Via this framework, we `globalise' the weighting schemes of \citet{Bates1969}, \citet{Conflitti2015}, and \citet{Matsypura2018}.
-We then evaluate the new global combinations in both simulation and an application to the European Central Bank SPF.
-The results indicate neither fully local nor fully global combination uniformly performs best.
+We then evaluate the new global combinations in both simulation and an application to expert forecasts from the European Central Bank SPF.\footnote{The literature on the European Central Bank and Federal Reserve Bank of Philadelphia SPFs typically refers to individual forecasts as `expert forecasts'; see footnotes 6 and 7 in \citet{Magnus2023} for papers that use those surveys.
+Expert forecasts often include judgement that is now recognised as an important element in forecasting and can be used to adjust individual model output \citep{Lawrence2006} or model selection/combination \citep{Petropoulos2018}.
+In many areas, `judgemental forecasts' is a more common term; see \citet{Lawrence2006}.
+Our methodology is also applicable to those areas.} The results indicate neither fully local nor fully global combination uniformly performs best.
 Instead, combinations that lie somewhere between these extremes typically lead to the best out-of-sample performance.
+We also show the benefits of our framework on model-based forecasts of economic and financial time series from the M4 Competition in \ref{app:m4}.

 The paper is organised into six sections.
-Section \ref{sec:methodology} introduces the proposed framework for globally combining expert forecasts.
-Section \ref{sec:optimisation} addresses computation of the new combinations.
-Section \ref{sec:synthetic} presents numerical experiments that gauge the benefits of globalisation.
-Section \ref{sec:survey} describes empirical comparisons of the new methods in application.
-Section \ref{sec:conclusion} closes the paper.
+Section~\ref{sec:methodology} introduces the proposed framework for globally combining forecasts.
+Section~\ref{sec:optimisation} addresses computation of the new combinations.
+Section~\ref{sec:synthetic} presents numerical experiments that gauge the benefits of globalisation.
+Section~\ref{sec:survey} describes empirical comparisons of the new methods in application.
+Section~\ref{sec:conclusion} closes the paper.
+Proofs are in \ref{app:proofs}, additional synthetic data experiments in \ref{app:B}, and additional empirical results in \ref{app:C}.